airqualitystation/hardware/README.md

 # Air Quality Station :: Hardware
 This repository contains details of equipment which we consider important to  highlight.
+In the **To_do** folder we list some improvements wich could be done for the next team.
 In this **README** note, you will find an overview of the schematic and the wiring of the air quality station.

 ## Hardware requirements
 * [STM32 Nucleo B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html)